 NSS Procurement observes the 'procurement journey' methodology including application of the sustainable procurement tools for all regulated procurements where a tendering process is required.
 Route Two is used when below threshold level and Route Three for over threshold procurements.
 Call-off contracts are checked with the host organisation e.g., NSS National Procurement, Scottish Government and, where necessary, Crown Commercial Service or other UK NHS bodies for compliance with regulations and policy before we enact these.
 Our policy is that frameworks, 'let' by these bodies are the only valid route for NSS call-off awards.
-Around 30% (c.£30 million) of our contracts are call-offs from these sources based on our public contracts register.
+Around 30% (c.£33 million) of our contracts are call-offs from these sources.